Rose and Thorn: Rhosyn Lynne Forrest

 A second character was created by writer Robert Kanigher and artist Ross Andru in the 12-page Lois Lane story "Death House Honeymoon" in Superman's Girl Friend, Lois Lane #105 (October 1970), with her own series, "Rose and the Thorn", debuting that issue as the title's backup feature.

-Rhosyn "Rose" Forrest is the daughter of Metropolis police officer Phil Forrest, who was killed by a criminal gang named The 100.
-When Rose went to sleep, her Thorn personality would emerge and stalk the streets as a vigilante, attempting to bring The 100 to justice.
-When she succeeds in bringing The 100 to justice, the "Thorn" personality subsides.
-Eventually, however, the gang escapes and forms another group, called The 1000, and her alternate personality resurfaces.
+Rhosyn "Rose" Forrest is the daughter of Metropolis police officer Phil Forrest, who was killed by a criminal gang called the 100.
+When Rose went to sleep, her Thorn personality would emerge and stalk the streets as a vigilante, attempting to bring the 100 to justice.
+When she succeeds in bringing the 100 to justice, the "Thorn" personality subsides.
+Eventually, however, the gang escapes and forms another group, called the 1000, and her alternate personality resurfaces.
 She has since worked with Superman and Booster Gold to try to put these criminals behind bars.
 She was briefly under the control of Lord Satanus.

-Thorn has no actual superpowers, but she is highly athletic and learned martial arts from her father.
-She is known to carry a pair of combat daggers, a barbed whip, and a bandolier of tiny, thorn-shaped weapons, some of which contain explosives, miniature smoke bombs, or blinding magnesium flares.

 In the 1990s, Thorn appeared in a Green Arrow storyline written by Chuck Dixon.
 After trying to defeat a Metropolis crime lord, Thorn was defeated by Eddie Fyers and taken prisoner.
 After being tied up and gagged in a supply closet, Thorn reverted to her Rose persona and began to sob, frightened and confused about what was happening.
-Her sobs were heard by Green Arrow, who had rescued her earlier.
-They eventually teamed up to take down the crime lord after she returned to her Thorn persona.
+Rose and Green Arrow worked together to take down the crime lord after she returned to her Thorn persona.